Dozens rescued after heavy rains cause flooding in Kentucky

 The flooding in Kentucky was unrelated to Tropical Storm Karen, which dissipated as it neared the Louisiana coast during the weekend.

-There was still a chance that residents along the northern Gulf of Mexico could get up to 3 inches of rain from the storm's remnants, forecasters said.
+There was still a chance that residents along the northern Gulf of Mexico could get up to 3 inches (8 cm) of rain from the storm's remnants, forecasters said.

 But evacuation orders were canceled and energy companies began ramping up oil and gas production and returning workers to offshore platforms in the Gulf of Mexico on Sunday.